Information and guidance on how to prepare for your exam.

 Your first impression is often your best friend for a few important reasons:

-Watch this short video for tips and strategies to help make the most of your time in a multiple choice exam:
+Watch this short Study Skills Hacks video on multiple-choice exams for tips and strategies to help make the most of your time in a multiple-choice exam.